Billionaire from Oldham

 It's gone from bad to disastrous.

-"We spent lot of time researching Premier League players."
+"We spent a lot of time researching Premier League players."

 "We looked at Premiership club valuations and £5 billion in turnover for the Premier League, with the top six teams priced at £2 billion and upwards, and £450 [million] in net profit before tax."